Update: Space Heater Probable Cause of Oil Rig Explosion that Killed 3, Injured 2

 Working on an oil or gas rig is a dangerous profession.
 While the oil fracking boom has been beneficial for Oklahoma's economy, the Bureau of Labor Statistics reports that the fatality rate for oil and gas workers is now nearly eight times higher than the industry average.

-The attorneys at The Edwards Law Firm understand the hazards of oil and gas work, and pride themselves on representing the victims and families of those harmed by their profession.
+The Tulsa personal injury attorneys at The Edwards Law Firm understand the hazards of oil and gas work, and pride themselves on representing the victims and families of those harmed by their profession.

 If you or your family member was injured in an oil rig accident, The Edwards Law Firm can help.